Avian influenza virus type A (H5N1) in U.S. dairy cattle

 Impact on other animals and public health

-• Seven sick or dead cats on dairy farms in Texas, New Mexico, and Ohio also have tested positive for avian influenza virus type A (H5N1).
+• So far, at least 35 cats have tested positive for avian influenza virus type A (H5N1) in states where the virus also has been found in dairy cattle.
 In cats—a species previously known to contract the virus, illness reportedly has been severe, manifesting as neurological signs, copious oculonasal discharge, and a high mortality rate.
-These findings reinforce the importance of keeping pets away from wild birds and raw milk or colostrum.
+These findings reinforce the importance of keeping pets away from wild birds, rodents, and raw milk or colostrum.
 The CDC advises veterinary staff to take precautions when working in close contact with cats with confirmed or suspected exposure to HPAI.

 • People with close or prolonged, unprotected exposure to infected animals or their environments are at greater risk of infection.
-For tips on how to protect yourself, see the CDC's updated interim recommendations.
+For tips on how to protect yourself, see the CDC's information for workers exposed to the virus and the USDA’s recommendations on personal protective equipment.
+For tips on how to protect your workers, see the CDC’s interim guidance for employers.

 Impact on food safety